The Health Wagon: History

 In 1980, with the aid of St. Mary's Hospital of Norton, Sister Bernadette Kenny was able to cover the initial costs to distribute medication out of the back of her Volkswagen Beetle.
-The inception of the clinic began with her and continued to grow to provide primary and specialty care services to those in the secluded mountainous region of southwest Virginia.
-Dr. Teresa Tyson, the first staff recruit, increased their resources to become largely accessible and act as a safety net for the residents.
 Over the next three decades, the Health Wagon has acquired four mobile van units and established two stationary clinics.

-Presently, the clinic is a $1.6 million nonprofit.
+Presently, the clinic is a $9.21 million nonprofit.
+In 2024, the high salaries of Health Wagon executives were questioned by local media.

 Clinic Structure

-The clinic staff structure consists of Doctors of Nursing Practitioners, Family Nurse Practitioners, a Dentist, Registered Nurses, Licensed Practical Nurses, an Outreach Coordinator, a Director of Operations, an Administrative Assistant, a Director of Development, a IT Director, and Receptionists”.
-As of 2019, they have employed their first full-time dentist, Olivia Stallard.
+The clinic staff structure consists of doctors of nursing practitioners, family nurse practitioners, a dentist, registered nurses, licensed practical nurses, an outreach coordinator, a director of operations, an administrative assistant, a director of development, a IT director, and receptionists.
+They have grown to include full-time dental staff, pharmacy staff, and more.